erf/vis-plug/README.md

 A minimal plugin-manager for [vis](https://github.com/martanne/vis)

-Plugins in `vis-plug` are defined by a Lua file in a git repository and can be both a plugin or a theme.
+`vis-plug` plugins are defined by a Lua file in a git repository and can be both a [plugin](https://github.com/martanne/vis/wiki/Plugins) or a [theme](https://github.com/martanne/vis/wiki/Themes).

 [Configure](#Configure) plugins in your `visrc` and use [Commands](#Commands) to install and more.